 - Pedestrian walkways of satisfactory width are to be maintained or provided and regularly inspected by the Contractor.

-- During the erection or dismantling period, a safe working area at ground level is required to be provided to prevent pedestrians gaining access - this means that in the town centre, this work is to be carried out outside normal working hours i.e. after 6pm or before 8am on a Sunday.
+- During the setting up or dismantling period, a safe working area at ground level is required to prevent pedestrians gaining access - this means that in the town centre, this work is to be carried out outside normal working hours ie after 6pm or before 8am on a Sunday.

 - Will require illumination unless no part of it is less than 0.45m (18 inches) from a carriageway in a horizontal direction and no part of it over a footway is less than 2.4m (8 feet) above the footway.